Did you know that A Scientist In The Kitchen now accepts guest posts from people who feel they have something to share with our audience?

-Now I want to afford you the same opportunity, so you should message me at [email protected] to get started.
+Now I want to afford you the same opportunity.
 Of course, you have just as much to gain if contribute to my blog as I do.
 In fact, there are plenty of reasons why you should write for my website.

 You Don’t Need To Be A Writer

 I’m not necessarily looking for people who have massive writing portfolios.
 While being experienced will certainly help, I want to emphasize just how much more important your story is when compared to your experience as a writer.

 That’s why I don’t want anybody to feel intimidated about writing for A Scientist In The Kitchen, especially if they have never written before.
 I’m a very hands-on woman, so I’ll be working with you every step of the way should you choose to write and publish your post here.
 Together we will whip your article into shape and you will leave the experience with a new set of skills that you can use elsewhere.

 I Deal With Formatting

 A lot of sites that accept guest contributions expect their writers to figure out complex Content Management Systems and guidelines before they can get their work online.
 Personally, I think that’s a little unfair.
 After all, your contributions are valuable to my site so I don’t want to put any barriers in your way that would prevent you from writing for us.